Terren S. Peizer Sells 15,000 Shares of Ontrak, Inc. (NASDAQ:OTRK) Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 7th.
-The stock was sold at an average price of $11.72, for a total transaction of $175,800.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the firm’s stock in a transaction on Monday, September 13th.
+The shares were sold at an average price of $11.00, for a total transaction of $165,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Ontrak (NASDAQ:OTRK) last released its quarterly earnings data on Thursday, August 5th.
-The company reported ($0.31) EPS for the quarter, beating the consensus estimate of ($0.52) by $0.21.
+Ontrak (NASDAQ:OTRK) last released its quarterly earnings results on Thursday, August 5th.
+The company reported ($0.31) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.52) by $0.21.
+The company had revenue of $26.49 million for the quarter, compared to analysts’ expectations of $22.01 million.
 Ontrak had a negative return on equity of 24.37% and a negative net margin of 16.70%.
-The company had revenue of $26.49 million for the quarter, compared to analysts’ expectations of $22.01 million.
-On average, equities research analysts predict that Ontrak, Inc. will post -1.98 earnings per share for the current year.
+As a group, analysts expect that Ontrak, Inc. will post -1.97 earnings per share for the current year.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Advisory Services Network LLC bought a new stake in Ontrak during the 2nd quarter valued at approximately $34,000.
-Citigroup Inc. grew its holdings in Ontrak by 98.7% during the 2nd quarter.
-Citigroup Inc. now owns 1,194 shares of the company’s stock valued at $39,000 after buying an additional 593 shares in the last quarter.
-FORA Capital LLC purchased a new position in Ontrak during the 2nd quarter valued at approximately $77,000.
-JPMorgan Chase & Co. boosted its holdings in shares of Ontrak by 19.0% in the 4th quarter.
-JPMorgan Chase & Co. now owns 3,663 shares of the company’s stock worth $226,000 after purchasing an additional 585 shares during the period.
-Finally, Vident Investment Advisory LLC purchased a new position in shares of Ontrak in the 2nd quarter worth approximately $201,000.
-28.97% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+Swiss National Bank grew its holdings in shares of Ontrak by 3.2% during the first quarter.
+Swiss National Bank now owns 15,900 shares of the company’s stock worth $518,000 after purchasing an additional 500 shares during the last quarter.
+Citigroup Inc. grew its holdings in shares of Ontrak by 98.7% during the second quarter.
+Citigroup Inc. now owns 1,194 shares of the company’s stock worth $39,000 after purchasing an additional 593 shares during the last quarter.
+Oppenheimer & Co.
+Inc. grew its holdings in shares of Ontrak by 6.3% during the second quarter.
+Oppenheimer & Co.
+Inc. now owns 13,851 shares of the company’s stock worth $450,000 after purchasing an additional 822 shares during the last quarter.
+Advisory Services Network LLC bought a new stake in shares of Ontrak during the second quarter worth about $34,000.
+Finally, WINTON GROUP Ltd grew its holdings in shares of Ontrak by 23.6% during the second quarter.
+WINTON GROUP Ltd now owns 8,037 shares of the company’s stock worth $261,000 after purchasing an additional 1,537 shares during the last quarter.
+Institutional investors own 30.08% of the company’s stock.

 About Ontrak